muoyo/amazon-reviews/README.md

-## Can Amazon Reviews Help Businesses Learn to Find their Best Customers?
+## Can Amazon Reviews Help Businesses Learn their Best Customers?

 ## Goals